Lycabettus Hill, Athens

-At the top you can visit the chapel of Agios Georgios (built in the 19th century over a previus byzantine church Profitis Ilias).
+At the top you can visit the chapel of Agios Georgios (built in the 19th century over a previous byzantine church of Profitis Ilias).
 There is also a restaurant/café on your way up.
 If you see Lycabetus hill from a distance during the night you will notice the lights on it but it’s also nice during the day because it’s covered with pine trees.
 The hill can be seen from numerous corners in Athens but one of my favorite ones is its mirror on a modern building (pic 2) opposide Academy of Athens at Panepistiou street (5’ walk from Syntagma)

 Almost 1000 feet tall, this is the highest point in Athens and gives a 360 degree view.
 The ascent is by walking (45 minutes), bus, driving or funicular.
 At the summit is the 19C Chapel of Agios Georgios which replaces an older building.
 Nearby stands a military flag where a short sunset ceremony is held daily.
 Just below the summit is a fine restaurant rand and lower there are cafes and large open air theater used in the summer for popular concerts.
 On the Eve of Easter, night-time observances are held on the side of the hill.